pristanna/GeneRIF/README.md

 ./filter_multiple_genes.sh file_with_gene_names

 ```
-Results will be saved in filtering folder as eg. file_with_gene_names.results"
+Results will be saved in filtering folder as eg. file_with_gene_names.results.txt"

 #### Example usage